philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 ---
 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/993758051456798751/unknown_1.png" alt="Morbius sweep" style="width:600px;"> <figcaption>Fig. 1.0 - A testament to how groundbreaking this movie is</figcaption> </figure>

 # Choosing to Morb

 Last night, I was faced with a predicament: picking a good movie to play on the TV.
 Oh, what a tragedy.
 Tons of Western films to choose from!

 "Western.
 Hollywood.
-Hmmmmmmm.
+Hmmmm.
 Marvel!"
 And so I narrowed down my picks and browsed a movie from Marvel's growing (and confusing) lineup of films.

 Aaaand I chose '**_Morbius_**.'
 Why?
-I just thought it'd be funny.
+I thought it'd be funny.

 <figure>
 <img src="https://cdn.discordapp.com/attachments/993410728088305734/993411153181032468/ezgif-5-b701a1102f.gif" alt="Morbius changed me" style="width:600px;"> <figcaption>Fig. 2.0 - Me after Morbius</figcaption> </figure>